Search for the Source of the Nile

 As for the reason why the extra leaf was inserted, Bradlow remained baffled: "Why did Livingstone decide to have the extra leaf after page 8 inserted?
 Did he feel that he had neglected his wife by not mentioning her in this way in the first place?
 All these questions and a host of others will occur to trained bibliographers and it may well be, that, in the future, some indefatigable researcher will find the answers."
 Abbey Travel 347; Bradlow, "The Variants of the 1857 edition " in Lloyd ed.
 Livingstone 1873-1973; Howgego L39; Mendelssohn I, p.908; Printing and the Mind of Man 341.

-Below, the folding frontispiece found in the British first edition: the color lithograph followed by the black and white engraving.
+Below: the folding frontispiece found in the British first edition--first the color lithograph, then the black and white engraving.

 The first image below is found in the Index to Livingstone's Journal, held by the Smithsonian Library.